qrux/xlfs/README.md

 X/LAPP is a take on "LAPP".
 It stands for "Xen/LFS Apache Postgres PHP".

+It's a project that originally set out to create a LAPP stack on top of a Xen cluster that could be completely built from source.
+It seems clear that it could be adapted for different types of cluster/VM deployments, and it seems particularly conducive to development work.

 I thought the 'L' in "LAPP" stood for Linux.
 What's this 'LFS'?
 ----------------------------------------------------------------